 I agree that Parental Alienation and Domestic Violence by Proxy do exist.
-However, I disagree with Dr. Gardner, and believe his application of PAS is dangerous, and has damaged the validity of parental alienation aka domestic violence by proxy.
-Dr. Gardner’s PAS theory has perpetrated a gender bias, and created a divide, of mothers against fathers, when in reality, the problems parents are facing in family court have to do with systemic failures that rob fit, loving parents (either mothers or fathers) of custody of their children, and deny parental rights.
+However, I disagree with Dr. Gardner, and believe his application of PAS is dangerous, and has damaged the validity of parental alienation and/or domestic violence by proxy.
+Dr. Gardner’s PAS theory has perpetrated a gender bias, and created a divide, of mothers against fathers, when in reality, the problems parents are facing in family court have to do with systemic failures that rob fit, loving parents (both mothers or fathers) of custody of their children, and deny parental rights.
 And too often, abusers win custody at the detriment of children.

 Dr. Gardner was a paid expert court witness, the majority of his clients were fathers accused of domestic violence or child abuse.
 He was an expert speaker, whose career became famous because of PAS.
 Dr. Gardner’s PAS is not based on systematic research; rather, he developed this theory through his personal observations and work as an expert witness.
 The PAS criteria used by Gardner, are basically cut/paste and built from the ruins of his earlier (the widely discredited) test for determining whether children were fabricating allegations of sexual abuse, the “Sexual Abuse Legitimacy Scale” (SAL Scale).
 The only appellate court to rule on the admissibility of the SAL Scale held it inadmissible because there was no showing that it had “some reasonable degree of recognition and acceptability among the spectrum of scientific or medical experts in the field” (Page v.
 Zordan, 564 So.
 2nd 500, Fla.
 Dist.
 Ct.
 App.
 1990).